csvql/jcql/REPORT.md

 ### Select

 A `select` statement allows the user to specify the variables or columns that will be outputted.
 This feature is the same as in SQL.

 ```sql
 select *
 select a.1,0,a.2*10
 ```

-- * on its own is a wildcard this returns all the columns of the table.
+- - on its own is a wildcard this returns all the columns of the table.
 - `a.1` is column 1 from table a, this is how columns are represented in JCQL.
 - Integer, boolean and string values are able to be returned.
 - It is possible to select an expression, for example `a.2*10` multiplies the value in `a.2` by 10 and returns this value.

 ### Case

 A `case` statement works the same as in SQL, by going through the conditions and returning the value after the then if the condition is met.
 If none of the conditions are satisfied then the returned value is the one in the `else` clause.
+It is an expression that can be used in either `where` or `select` clauses.

 ```sql
 case when a.1 == 0 then 1